Performance Analysis of Finite Blocklength Transmissions Over Wiretap Fading Channels: An Average Information Leakage Perspective: Performance Analysis: Case Studies

 \subsubsection{Rician Fading}

 For Rician fading scenarios, the high-SNR assumption for Case I and Case II leads respectively to

 and

-Based on the above results, it is clear that the AN beamforming strategy can achieve asymptotically zero AIL performance irrespective of the channel fading type.
-This stands in stark contrast to the MRT beamforming strategy.
+Based on the above results, it is clear that the AN beamforming strategy can achieve an AIL performance that asymptotically approaches zero, irrespective of the channel fading type, i.e., $\bdelta^\infty_{Rice, AN}=\bdelta^\infty_{Rayl, AN}\rightarrow 0$ when $\rho$ goes to infinity.
+This stands in stark contrast to the MRT beamforming strategy, where the associated AIL leads to a non-zero value regardless of how large the transmit SNR becomes.
+In other words, when there are sufficient resources, the AN beamforming can be effectively designed such that the AIL to Eve can be reduced to any arbitrarily low level.

-\begin{remark} Despite providing valuable insight into the system performance, we will see later that the high-SNR approximation, which leads to a constant channel dispersion, is only accurate when the transmit SNR is relatively high.
-As a result, in order to avoid oversimplifying our conclusions. we need to carefully treat the impact of the SNR within the region of interest when designing the system. \end{remark}
+\begin{remark} Despite providing valuable insight into the system performance, we will see later that the high-SNR approximation, which leads to a constant channel dispersion, is only accurate when the transmit SNR is very high.
+Consequently, in order to avoid oversimplifying our conclusions, we need to carefully treat the impact of the SNR within the region of interest when designing the system. \end{remark}